Member-level security

 cubes and views, you can define which members

-are accessible to users with specific roles.
+are accessible to users with specific groups.

 Use the member_level parameter to specify either: